d3v1l1989/Followarr/README.md

 ### Quick Install with Scripts (Optional)

-These scripts automate the download steps (Step 2 & part of Step 3 above).
-You will still need to manually edit the `.env` file.
+These scripts automate the creation of the `docker-compose.yml` and `.env` files shown above.
+You will still need to manually edit the `.env` file with your specific settings.

 #### Linux/macOS
 ```bash